justjam2013/homebridge-virtual-accessories/README.md

 ## Configuration

 You can configure the plugin from the Homebridge UI, or by ediiting the JSON configuration directly in the Homebridge JSON Config editor.
-In the UI, required fields will be marked with an asterisk (*).
+In the UI, required fields will be marked with an asterisk (*) and you will not be allowed to save the configuration if the required fields are not filled in.

 `accessoryID`, `accessoryName`, and `accessoryType` are required fields for all the accessories.

-In the event that an accessory is misconfigured, you will see error entries in the logs to help you to correct the configuration.
-The log entries will look something like this:
+The configuration is validated on startup, so if an accessory is misconfigured, you will see error entries in the logs to help you to correct the configuration.
+The log entries will indicate the misconfigured fields and look something like this:
 ```
 [12/21/2024, 12:35:38 AM] [Virtual Accessories Platform] Skipping accessory.
 Configuration is invalid: { "accessoryID": "12345", "accessoryName": "My Switch", ... }
 [12/21/2024, 12:35:38 AM] [Virtual Accessories Platform] Invalid fields: [switchDefaultState]
 ```

 > [!NOTE]
-> 1. `accessoryID` uniquely identifies an accassory and each accessory must have a different value.
-If you do assign the same value by mistake, the plugin will skip any accessory that has a duplicate ID and output a message in the logs aterting you to correct the configuration.
-If you change the value of `accessoryID` after saving the config, Homebridge will handle the change as the accessory having been deleted and a new one created.
-This will cause the Home app to delete the "old" accessory, which in turn will delete any automations that use the deleted accessory, as well as any scenes that only use the deleted accessory.<p>
+> 1. `accessoryID` uniquely identifies an accessory and each accessory must have a different value.
+This is because HomeKit requires a unique and unmodifiable serial number to identify an accessory.
+The accessory ID acts as a virtual serial number for each accessory that must be unique and unmodifiable.
+If you do assign the same accessory ID to multiple accessories by mistake, on startup the plugin will skip any accessory that has a duplicate ID and output a message in the logs alerting you to the issue.
+If you change the value of `accessoryID` after saving the config, HomeKit will interpret the change as the "old" accessory having been deleted and a "new" one added.
+This will cause the Home app to delete any scenes and automations that use the deleted accessory.
+Some plugins use the accessory name as the unique ID, which means that you cannot easily change the name.
+Virtual Accessories For Homebridge uses a dedicated field as the unique ID, allowing you to modify the accessory name, if you so choose to.<p>
-You can use [random.org](https://www.random.org/) to generate unique IDs.
+I use [random.org](https://www.random.org/) to generate unique IDs for me.
+While the plugin only requires 5 digits for the IDs, I use 7-digit values between 1,000,000 and 10,000,000.
+This gives you a range of 9 million possible IDs, which greatly reduces the chances of a duplicate.
 > 2. `acccessoryName` is the name that will apppear on the Homekit tile for the accessory.
 While a unique name is not required, it is recommended to assign different names to each accessory.
+Due to using `accessoryID` as the unique identifier, you can change the accessory name, if you so choose to.

 ### Doorbell